Jacob-Daniels/University-Projects/README.md

 <div>
-  <h2>This repository clearly structures all of my digital university work produced::</h2>
+  <h2>This repository clearly structures all of my digital university work:</h2>
 </div>